jewettaij/visfd/doc/doc_filter_mrc.md

 If the *threshold* parameter is chosen carefully, then these different islands will hopefully correspond to different objects (eg. membranes) in the original image.
+The *threshold* parameter will vary from image to image and must be chosen carefully.

+Generally, speaking the *threshold* parameter determines the minimum "*saliency*" that a voxel must have for it to be added to an object being segmented.
-The "*threshold*" parameter determines how "*membrane-like*" a voxel must be in order for it to be classsified as a membrane.
+For the specific case of *membrane detection*, the "*threshold*" parameter determines how *membrane-like* a voxel must be in order for it to be included with the the membrane.
-It will vary from image to image it must be chosen carefully.
+If this parameter is too large, then individual objects (eg. membranes) in the image will be split into multiple pieces.
+If too small, then separate objects in the image will be joined together.

+*Note:* If you are unable to find thresholds which connect all of the pieces together correctly, you can also use the "**-must-link**" argument.
+This will manually force different regions to be merged together.
+(See below.)

 #### Strategies for determining the -connect *threshold* parameter